hetal393/angular-geofence/README.md

 Geofence Directive for AngularJS

-PART 1 : Allows you to draw custom areas using shapes like(circle/polygon) for geofencing called as zones.
-PART 2 : Same Zones act as boundaries inside which you can draw smaller areas.
+PART 1 : Allows you to draw custom areas using shapes like(circle/polygon) for geofencing called as zones.\n PART 2 : Same Zones act as boundaries inside which you can draw smaller areas.

 Usage

 in HTML.

-\<ng-geofence zones="myZones" boundaries="myBoundaries" geo-map="geoMap" is-zone="isZone"></ng-geofence>\
+\<ng-geofence zones="myZones" boundaries="myBoundaries" geo-map="geoMap" is-zone="isZone"></ng-geofence>

 where,
 myZones : is an array of geojson data containing areas(shapes data).